bSI-InfraRoom/MVD-Infra-Test-Instructions/E2-AGST/EWAJN/Dataset/README.md

 This test case utilizes the following dataset.

-- A dataset including two intersecting roads in a T junction (a secondary road ending at and joining a primary road).
+- A dataset including two intersecting roads in a T junction (a secondary road starting at and joining a primary road).

 - The main alignments for the primary and the secondary roads